Loading...

 How to consume Beef Steak, Salad without glucose spikes

-Incorporate healthy fats, such as avocados or a sprinkle of flaxseeds, into your salad.
-Healthy fats can help slow down the absorption of glucose.
+Incorporate healthy fats such as avocado or a drizzle of olive oil in your salad.
+Fats can slow the absorption of glucose, helping to stabilize blood sugar levels.

 Stay Hydrated